10 Natural Ways to Get Rid of Headaches

 1. Chiropractic Care

 Chiropractic care is a drug-free strategy to heal your body naturally without the need for surgery.
-Stress from our emotions, physical wellbeing and environment affect the body’s ability to function.
-A 2003 study showed that individuals who receive chiropractic care over more than 2 years had significantly higher levels of antioxidant compounds in the body (1).
+Stress from our emotions, physical wellbeing, and environment affects the body’s ability to function.
+A 2003 study showed that individuals who received chiropractic care over more than 2 years had significantly higher levels of antioxidant compounds in the body (1).

 Antioxidants neutralize free radicals which damage cells and tissue and are known triggers for degenerative disease.
 When free radicals are higher in presence in the body than their counterpart antioxidants, oxidative stress leads to DNA damage, protein and lipid damage and essential cellular abnormalities.

-Chiropractic adjustments remove stress on the body’s system.
+Chiropractic adjustments remove stress from the body’s system.
 Research thus far concludes that chiropractic care significantly benefits individuals with tension and migraine headaches.
-A review of 729 patients, 613 whom received chiropractic adjustments showed that this form of therapy is a better mode of treatment than the use of ice, stretching and medication (3).
-As a whole, research supports the use of chiropractic care a better treatment option at minimum when compared to nothing at all.
+A review of 729 patients, 613 of whom received chiropractic adjustments showed that this form of therapy is a better mode of treatment than the use of ice, stretching, and medication (3).
+As a whole, research supports the use of chiropractic care as a better treatment option at a minimum when compared to nothing at all.

 chiropractic, 10 Researched Benefits of Chiropractic